Cadecraft/another-cpp-lox/README.md

 This project is in-progress and does not yet fully meet the Lox specification!
 Use at your own risk.

+Because this is being developed during my first read-through of the book, there may be some code quality issues, but I will work to address them.

 ## Building and usage

 Clone this repository and run `make` to produce the `cpplox` executable using `g++`.
 The project's only dependency should be the C++ standard library.